efeng2/page/blogs/web_dev/How to Build a React App.md

 ```

 # Basic React Setup
-In your index.js file, you will typically import the necessary React libraries and create a root element for rendering:
+In your main.jsx file, you will import the necessary React libraries and create a root element for rendering:

 ```jsx
 // src/main.jsx